 NSA Professor Ostovar’s New Article: The Grand Strategy of Militant Clients: Iran’s Way of War

-October 17, 2018NSA Professor Afshon Ostovar has had a new article titled “The Grand Strategy of Militant Clients: Iran’s Way of War” in a recent edition of Security Studies.
-In the article (from the abstract), Dr. O...
+October 15, 2018NSA Professor Afshon Ostovar has had a new article titled “The Grand Strategy of Militant Clients: Iran’s Way of War” in a recent edition of Security Studies.
 Read More

 NSA Department Appoints a New Chair: Professor Clay Moltz

-September 20, 2018Professor Clay Moltz will assume the duties of the Chair of the Department of National Security Affairs effective 24 September 2018.
-From 2012–16, Prof. Moltz served as the NSA Department’s Associate ...
+September 19, 2018Professor Clay Moltz will assume the duties of the Chair of the Department of National Security Affairs effective 24 September 2018.
 Read More

 NSA Dr. Naazneen Barma Recipient of 2018 Richard W. Hamming Teaching Award

-August 28, 2018NSA Dr. Naazneen Barma has received the NPS Academic Year 2018 Richard W. Hamming Teaching Award in recognition of her exceptional teaching.
-Professor Barma excelled in all three criteria for the Hamm...
+August 27, 2018NSA Dr. Naazneen Barma has received the NPS Academic Year 2018 Richard W. Hamming Teaching Award in recognition of her exceptional teaching.
 Read More

 New NPS Milestone: 100th Book Published by NSA Faculty

-August 21, 2018NSA Professor Robert E. Looney is editor of a new handbook published through Routledge, titled Handbook of International Trade Agreements: Country, Regional and Global Approaches.
-The handbook explore...
+August 20, 2018NSA Professor Robert E. Looney is editor of a new handbook published through Routledge, titled Handbook of International Trade Agreements.
 Read More

 India’s Wars: New Chapter and Article by Professor S. Paul Kapur

 August 8, 2018NSA Professor S. Paul Kapur, a leading specialist on India-Pakistan relations, recently published a book chapter titled “India’s Wars” in The Oxford Handbook of India’s National Security.
-This handboo...
 Read More

 Environmental and Urban Security Risks, New Chapter on Climate Change Impact by NSA Professor James Russell

-July 24, 2018NSA Professor James Russell has just contributed a chapter titled “Environmental and Urban Security Risks: The Looming Symbiotic Crises of the Mediterranean Rim Cities” to Eckart Woertz’s new monograp...
+July 25, 2018NSA Professor James Russell has just contributed a chapter titled “Environmental and Urban Security Risks" to Eckart Woertz’s new monograph, Wise Cities in the Mediterranean.
 Read More

 archive of previous news